ObengKojo23/pizza-mania-sales-analysis/README.md

 - The observation was that both table and column names were in the `Snake Case` format (e.g., orders_table, order_details).
 I, therefore, renamed each of them to follow the standard and my preferred format for dashboard projects.
 For example, `orders_table` was renamed `Orders Table`, `order_details` --> `Order Details`.

 ### 3.3 Standardize Data Formats 📝
 After loading data into Power BI, standardising data formats is crucial to ensure accuracy, consistency, and compatibility for analysis and visualization.
-This ensures that Power BI does not misclassify data types (e.g., treating dates as text), facilitates accurate data modelling, enables reliable sorting and filtering, and finally ensures data consistency across the report.
+This ensures that Power BI does not misclassify data types (e.g., treating dates as text), facilitates accurate data modelling, enables reliable sorting and filtering, and ensures data consistency across the report.

 - Each column was inspected to ensure the right data format.
 Fortunately, exploration indicated that all columns were in the right format.